jibril-tapiador/archsecure/README.md

 # Arch Secure

-WARNING: This project is currently a work in progress and subject to significant changes.

-This is a Python program that uses curses to provide a menu for selectively hardening an Arch Linux setup with settings based on [Madaians](https://madaidans-insecurities.github.io/guides/linux-hardening.html) and [theprivacyguide1](https://madaidans-insecurities.github.io/guides/linux-hardening.html).
+A Python program that uses curses to display a menu for selectively hardening Arch Linux with settings inspired by [Madaians](https://madaidans-insecurities.github.io/guides/linux-hardening.html) and [theprivacyguide1](https://madaidans-insecurities.github.io/guides/linux-hardening.html).

 [![asciicast](demo.svg)](https://asciinema.org/a/0Fky2HE6jjSyDrP2qRoINSGC2)

-A list of what it can do
+## A list of what it can do

 * Kernel hardening via sysctl and boot parameters
 * Disables IPv6 to reduce attack surface